Juniper/contrail-charms/contrail-openstack-compute/README.md

 This subordinate charm provides the Nova Compute vRouter component which contains the contrail-vrouter-agent service.
-Only OpenStack Icehouse or newer is supported.
+Only OpenStack Mitaka or newer is supported.
+Only for Contrail 4.0 for now.
-Juju 1.23.2+ required.
+Juju 2.0 is required.

 Usage
 -----

-Nova Compute, Contrail Configuration and Keystone are prerequisite services to deploy.
+Nova Compute, Contrail Controller are prerequisite services to deploy.

 Nova Compute should be deployed with legacy plugin management set to false: